justirma/remotenewbie/content/post/is-remote-work-right-for-you.md

 **This guest post was written by Thor Schroeder**.
 [Follow Thor](https://twitter.com/thorms11).

 Thanks for reading!
+If you have a few seconds would love for you to check out [Meet Cafecito](https://meetcafecito.com).
+I'm on a mission to support remote workers in squashing isolation by introducing and connecting local remote workers to each other.
+Any feedback or questions?
+Reach out!

 Make sure to keep up with my blogs, courses, and free webinars by subscribing to [my weekly newsletter.](https://theremotenewbie.substack.com)